Ontario Regiment Museum

+The museum is composed of a static section tracing the history of the Ontario Regiment, and a "Vehicle Section" with more than 130 operational military vehicles, including jeeps, trucks and tanks, making it the largest collection in North America.

 Mission

-The museum restores, preserves, displays, and commemorates the service of the Canadian Armed Forces (with an emphasis on the Royal Canadian Armoured Corps, its vehicles, vehicles from its actions, and others) and its role in the history of Canada.
+The museum restores, preserves, displays, and commemorates the service of the Canadian Armed Forces (with an emphasis on the Royal Canadian Armoured Corps and its vehicles) and its role in the history of Canada.
 It does this through using artifacts to tell the story of the Ontario Regiment from 1850 to the present day and its collection of historical military vehicles to "bring history to life."
 The museum seeks to honour those who came before and those who are currently serving and to make the history accessible to the public in an engaging, relevant, and exciting way.

 Volunteers and supporters

-The museum is a non-profit organization with two full-time staff and more than 140 volunteer members.
+The museum is a non-profit organization with two full-time staff and more than 200 volunteer members.
 These members act as guides, drivers, and maintainers of the vehicle collection, as well as the first line of restorers to bring historic vehicles back to life.

 The museum is a proud member of the Durham Region Community and is often supported by members of the Ontario Regiment, the Ontario Regiment Cadet Corps, Royal Canadian Legion Branches 43 and 637, and 420 Wing (Oshawa)–Royal Canadian Air force Association.

 The museum is also supported by the Royal Canadian Armoured Corp Association (Cavalry), the Royal Canadian Armoured Corps, and the Canadian Forces Directorate of History and Heritage.